tec1group/Software/games/README.md

 | 4 | Pulsar | 9 | Drummer | E | Face | AD | Heart |

 ## Magic Square
-This game written by Jim Robinson uses the 8x8 LED matrix.
+This game written by Jim Robertson uses the 8x8 LED matrix.
 The aim of the game is to create a Hollow Square.
 It's been modified to be played on a ROM.
 ### To Play
 There are 9 Keys that change parts of the square by inverting certain LED's.
 The Keys are: